 Lines in Isometric Projection

 The following are the relations between the lines in isometric projection which are evident from the show above figure-2 ( An Isometric Cub)

-- The lines which are parallel to the object are parallel at the isometric projection.
+- Understanding the difference between isometric view and isometric projection can be seen in how the lines which are parallel to the object are parallel at the isometric projection.

 - Vertical lines on the object appear vertical at the isometric projection.

 - Horizontal lines on the item are drawn at an angle of 3 0° with the horizontal at the isometric projection.

 - A line parallel to an isometric axis is called an isometric line, and it’s fore-shortened to 82 percent.